Womxn’s Oracular Radical Dance

 Nkeiruka Oruche and Tossie Long

 Nkeiruka Orcuche and Tossie Long of Afro Urban Society in collaboration with Dance Mission Theater bring you Bakanal De Afrique: What Had Happened Was….
 Via afrobeats, soca, hip-hop, blues, dancehall, rumba, soukous, and electrifying visuals, a trail of personal stories will guide us as we swivel along a timeline of Afro Urban culture from its birthplace on the cities of Africa to the beats on the streets of Black America and the world.
 Ain’t no mountain high enough as we raise the roof and raise the questions “Where did we come from?”
 “Where are we going?”
 “When will we arrive?!”
+This collaboration is made possible with support from the Creative Work Fun.

 November 10 * Flight Deck (Oakland)